Table of contents

 How Is a Temporary Crown Made and Placed?

 The process of getting a temporary dental crown is straightforward and usually happens in a single visit.
 After your dentist has prepared the tooth by reshaping it, they will create and place the temporary crown.
-This is a crucial step that ensures your comfort and protects the underlying tooth structure while the dental lab fabricates your final crown.
+This crucial step ensures your comfort and protects the underlying tooth structure.
+Meanwhile, the dental lab fabricates your final crown.

 What Steps Are Involved in Preparing a Tooth for a Temporary Crown?